 All of these shades (including the cream) are on the dry and silky side (versus buttery and soft) in the grand scheme of eyeshadow textures, which depending on your preferences may be a good thing.
-It does make it easy to whack on all four shadows on top of each other without muddiness or lessening the excellent wear-time.
+It does make it easy to whack on all four shadows on top of each other without muddiness or excessive buildup of texture becoming visible on the lids.
 The cream is drier but has more slip than MUFE Aqua Cream or Benefit Creaseless Cream eyeshadows -- as blendable as the new Shiseido Shimmering Cream Eye Colours.

 Swatches of store testers -- patted on with fingertips, pictures taken in bright artificial lighting without flash.
 Fuzzy pics are deliberate, yo.